Legacy of Che Guevara

 The legacy of Argentine Marxist revolutionary Che Guevara (June 14, 1928 – October 9, 1967) is constantly evolving in the collective imagination.
 As a symbol of counterculture worldwide, Guevara is one of the most recognizable and influential revolutionary figures of the twentieth century.
-However, during his life, and even more since his death, Che has elicited controversy and wildly divergent opinions on his personal character and actions.
-He has been both revered and reviled, being characterized as everything from a heroic defender of the poor, to a cold-hearted executioner.
+However, during his life, and even more since his death, Che has elicited controversy and divergent opinions on his personal character and actions.
+He has been both revered and reviled, being characterized as everything from a heroic defender of the oppressed and poor, to an executioner and the "Butcher Of la Cabaña".

 History

 Writings

 Guevara's extensive written legacy includes intellectual writings on radical Marxist politics and social theory, military/guerrilla warfare strategy and tactics, diplomatic memos, books, speeches, magazine articles, letters, poetry and diaries, as well as official documents preserved in Cuban government archives.
 Che's practical and theoretical work had a profound political impact around the globe during the second half of the 20th century, especially in the developing world, where revolutionary organizing and anti-colonial struggles were inspired by his thought and example.
 As a consequence, his writings have been translated into hundreds of different languages.